Morris Oxford: Oxford Taxi

-Oxford Series MO 1948–54
+Oxford Series MO (1948–1954)

-After the Second World War the one much larger 13.5 fiscal horsepower Oxford Series MO replaced the range of Ten horsepower series M, Morris's Twelve and Morris's Fourteen.
-It was announced along with the new 918 cc Morris Minor and the 2.2-litre Morris Six MS on 26 October 1948.
-Designed by Alec Issigonis, the Oxford, along with the Minor, introduced unibody construction techniques.
+After the Second World War the much larger 13.5-fiscal horsepower Oxford Series MO replaced the range of ten-horsepower series M, Morris Twelve and Morris Fourteen.
+It was announced on 26 October 1948, along with the new 918 cc Morris Minor and the 2.2-litre Morris Six MS. Designed by Alec Issigonis, the Oxford, along with the Minor, introduced unibody construction techniques.
 The MO was sold as a 4-door saloon and 2-door Traveller estate with an exposed wooden frame at the rear.
 Both were four-seaters.
-A six-cylinder version was sold as the Morris Six MS. It was replaced by the Oxford Series II announced Tuesday 18 May 1954.
+A six-cylinder version was sold as the Morris Six MS. It was replaced by the Oxford Series II, announced Tuesday 18 May 1954.

-Oxford Series II 1954–56
+Oxford Series II (1954–1956)

 The extensively redesigned Oxford announced in May 1954 was given a new shape directly foreshadowing the BMC ADO17 and, following the formation of BMC, being fitted with the Austin-designed B-Series OHV straight-4.
 Styling was entirely new though the rounded body maintained a family resemblance to the Morris Minor.
 Sales remained strong when the Series III arrived in 1956.

 A 2.6-litre six-cylinder 7-inches longer Morris Isis version was announced 12 July 1955 with a saloon or Traveller estate body.

 Hindustan Motors of India produced the four-cylinder version of this car (except the air-vent situated upon the bonnet) naming it Hindustan Landmaster.

-Oxford Series III 1956–59
+Oxford Series III (1956–1959)

 The Oxford was updated for 1957 with a new fluted bonnet and small rear fins and an optional two-tone paint scheme all announced on 18 October 1956.
 A semi-automatic, two pedal, "Manumatic" transmission with centrifugal clutch with vacuum operation coupled to gear changes was optional.
 The woody Series III Traveller was replaced by the Series IV in 1957, though the saloon remained in production until the Pininfarina-styled Series V was introduced in 1959.
 58,117 Series III and Series IV Oxfords were built.